Level3-REST/site/doc/profiles/upload.md

 1. HTTP 1.1 provides a way to mix multiple content parts in a single request with the [Multipart content type](https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html).
 Upload chooses not to support Multipart uploads, however, for two reasons:

    1. Impossible to discover part submission requirements.
-Level 3's primary architecture quality is [Discoverability](../qualities.md#discoverability).
-To learn how to use a resource, one must be able to discover it's affordances without external documentation or other out-of-band communication.
+Level 3’s primary architecture quality is [Discoverability](../design.md#discoverability).
+To learn how to use a resource, one must be able to discover its affordances without external documentation or other out-of-band communication.
 Multipart does not provide this type of discovery mechanism, and the client must rely on other sources to learn what part types are acceptable and what is an acceptable submission format.
    2. HTTP/2 makes Multipart less relevant.
 Multipart solves a batching problem where a client wants to send multiple submissions in a single batched request.
 [HTTP/2](https://hpbn.co/http2/#request-and-response-multiplexing) makes it easier to send multiple submissions without requiring the complexity of Multipart requests.
 HTTP/2 uses request multiplexing and HTTP pipelining to manage simultaneous uploads over a single connection.

 # Mixins